 Our programme of work will support New Zealand’s steel sector through.

-Members of the Sustainable Steel Council are committed to a vision where steel is valued as a critical enabler in New Zealand’s journey to a low emission economy.
+Members of the Sustainable Steel Council Inc. NZ are committed to a vision where steel is valued as a critical enabler in New Zealand’s journey to a low emission economy.
 This vision is achieved by an industry which has a strong history of being financially sound, taking leadership in delivering to the living standards framework, measured across human, social, natural and financial / infrastructure capitals.

 Our members commit to the following goals aligned with the Sustainable Development Goals.